camball96/project-2/README.md

 ## Development
 Our main goal was to build a full stack application that helps users find reviews on games they may want to try out.
-We wanted to fill a gap in the market between a reddit forum page and an IGN game review site.
+We wanted to fill a gap in the market between a Reddit forum page and an IGN game review site.
 <br>

 `Minimum Viable Product - Users to add game reviews to their favourite games!`